Building GrapheneOS

 - diff (diffutils)

-- freetype2 and any OpenType/TrueType font (such as DejaVu but anything works) for OpenJDK despite it being a headless variant without GUI support
+- freetype2, fontconfig and any OpenType/TrueType font (such as DejaVu but anything works) for OpenJDK despite it being a headless variant without GUI support

 - ncurses5 (provided by the source tree for some tools but not others)